Black Rose: A Rock Legend

 Black Rose: A Rock Legend is the ninth studio album by Irish rock band Thin Lizzy.
 Released in 1979, it has been described as one of the band's "greatest, most successful albums".
-It was the first time that blues rock guitarist Gary Moore remained in Thin Lizzy long enough to record an album—after previous brief stints in 1974 and 1977 with the band.
-The album peaked at No. 2 on the UK charts-- making it the band's highest-charting album in the UK.
+It was the first time that guitarist Gary Moore remained in Thin Lizzy long enough to record an album—after previous brief stints in 1974 and 1977 with the band.
+The album peaked at No. 2 on the UK charts making it the band's highest-charting album in the UK.
 It was their fourth consecutive album to be certified Gold by the BPI.

 Songs

 Black Rose included the second song Phil Lynott wrote about a member of his family titled "Sarah", the first song by this name having appeared on 1972's Shades of a Blue Orphanage, written about his grandmother, also named Sarah.
 The song on Black Rose is about his new-born daughter.

 The last track "Róisín Dubh", consists of traditional songs, all arranged by Lynott and Moore, as well as many original parts.
 The song "Will You Go Lassie, Go" (also known as "Wild Mountain Thyme") is sometimes mistakenly credited as a traditional song but was in fact written by William McPeake and first recorded by Francis McPeake.
 It is credited on the album to "F. McPeak."

 At least two of the songs - "Waiting for an Alibi" and "S & M" - were debuted on the early summer 1978 dates before Brian Robertson's departure from the band.